checkeapp-group/CheckeApp/docs/API.md

 ## Overview

-This document describes the two primary API interfaces in the FactCheckerProject:
+This document describes the two primary API interfaces in the CheckeApp:

 1.  **Internal API (oRPC)**: A type-safe API used for all communication between the frontend (`web`) and the backend (`server`).
 2.  **External API (REST)**: A RESTful API provided by an external AI service, which the backend calls to perform long-running tasks like generating questions and analyzing sources.